Pepe-Correa/correlation-matrix/README.md

-# correlation-matrix-with-significant-code
+# Correlation-matrix-with-significant-code
-function to get a table of correlation coefficients, 'r' (%), with significant codes
+Function to get a table of correlation coefficients $r$ (%) between a set of variables with significant codes